sesilio/react-script-loader-hoc/README.md

 ```

 ### API
-`ScriptLoader` takes a `n` arguments, each being a string URL of a javascript resource to load.
-The component will pass in two boolean-valued props:
+`ScriptLoader` takes `n` string arguments, each of which should be a URL of a javascript resource to load.
+The higher-order `ScriptLoader` component will pass two boolean-valued props to the wrapped component:
  - `scriptsLoaded`
  - `scriptsLoadedSuccessfully`

-Both props will be `false` until all scripts load at which point `scriptsLoaded` will be `true` and `scriptsLoadedSuccessfully` will refect whether or not any errors occurred (e.g. false if a 404 occurred).
+`scriptsLoaded` will be `false` until either all scripts load successfully or one or more of the scripts fail to load (eg. if a 404 occurs), at which point it will be `true`. `scriptsLoadedSuccessfully` will be `true` if all scripts load successfully or `false` if either an error occurs or if some scripts are still loading. `scriptsLoadedSuccessfully` will always be `false` while `scriptsLoaded` is false.